jacobdjwilson/awesome-annual-security-reports/CONTRIBUTING.md

 - If available indicate the 'Data Type' 'Data Type'
 - Feel free to suggeset new categories and/or improvements to the existing structure.

-Appreciate your contributions and thank you for the suggestions!
+We appreciate your contributions and thank you for the suggestions!